viamrobotics/docs/docs/services/navigation/_index.md

 - From the left-hand menu, select your base.
 - Since you haven't adjusted any parameters yet, the default reference frame will be shown for your base:

-  {{<imgproc src="/services/navigation/select-base-frame.png" resize="300x" style="max-width: 500px" alt="Frame card for a base with the default reference frame settings">}}
+  {{<imgproc src="/services/navigation/select-base-frame.png" resize="300x" style="width: 500px" alt="Frame card for a base with the default reference frame settings">}}

 - Keep the `parent` frame as `world`.
   Select the **Geometry** dropdown menu.